 This programme aims at training those who would like to pursue a career in the booming field of Artificial Intelligence (AI).
-It uniquely covers all of the hottest AI topics - games, robotics, vision, music and language - each backed up by a respective research group at QMUL that is world-leading.
+It uniquely covers the hottest AI topics - games, vision and language - each backed up by a respective research group at QMUL that is world-leading.
 Practical machine learning skill development is at the core of this programme, which is specifically designed to maximise employment potential across a wide spectrum of industrial and academic posts related to AI.